3dcitydb/3dcitydb-docs/source/impexp/cli/delete.rst

    option is set, the delete operation will search the database for global appearances that do not reference any city object anymore.
 Only these appearances will be removed from the database.

+**Metadata options**

+The ``delete`` command allows for specifying metadata that is assigned to every city object when ``terminate`` is chosen as delete mode.
+The values are stored in columns of the table CITYOBJECT.

+.. option:: --lineage=<lineage>

+   Value to store as lineage of the city objects.

+.. option:: --updating-person=<name>

+   Name of the user responsible for the delete.
+By default, the name of the database user is chosen.

+.. option:: --reason-for-update=<reason>

+   Reason for deleting the data.

 **Query and filter options**